Southgate keeping Foden in England calculations

 "We have got incredible competition for places, particularly in those attacking five positions."

-The sheer number of players blocking Foden's path poses a similar problem to the one he faces at the Etihad Stadium.
+The sheer number of players blocking Foden's path poses a similar problem to the one he faces at City.

 Mason Mount, James Maddison, Ross Barkley and Ruben Loftus-Cheek are among those vying for spots in Southgate's preferred 4-3-3 system.